-"You feeling better, bro? " He knew me well enough to understand that my apparent attack of hypochondria was actually unexpressed anxiety for Orson.
+"You feeling better, bro?"

+He knew me well enough to understand that my apparent attack of hypochondria was actually unexpressed anxiety for Orson.

 I said, "Sorry for acting like a wanker."

 Releasing the hand brake, shifting the Jeep into drive, he said, "To wank is human, to forgive is the essence of Bobbyness."

 As we rolled slowly forward, I put down the shotgun and picked up the spotlight again.
 "We're not going to find them like this."

+"Better idea?"

-"Better idea? " not entirely alien, worse, it was a disturbing hybrid of the familiar and the unknown It seemed to be the wail of an animal, yet it had a too-human quality, a forlorn note full of loss and yearning.
+Before I could respond, something screamed.
+The cry was eerie but not entirely alien; worse, it was a disturbing hybrid of the familiar and the unknown It seemed to be the wail of an animal, yet it had a too-human quality, a forlorn note full of loss and yearning.

 Bobby braked again.
+"Where?"

-"Where? " I had already switched on the spotlight and aimed it across the street, toward where I thought the scream had originated.
+I had already switched on the spotlight and aimed it across the street, toward where I thought the scream had originated.